hazem3500/p1xt-guides/wd-cs.md

 - [ ]  Course: [Artificial Intelligence](https://www.edx.org/course/artificial-intelligence-uc-berkeleyx-cs188-1x#!)
 - [ ]  Course: [Machine Learning](https://www.coursera.org/learn/machine-learning)
 - [ ]  Project: Design, implement, test, and deploy a game that is playable on the web, using the technologies of your choice.
 The only criteria are that it be playable online, and that it inculde a substantial AI component.
 - [ ]  Project: Complete all Classic Puzzles - Very Hard on [CodinGame](https://www.codingame.com/) in JavaScript
+- [ ]  Course: Operating Systems and System Programming
+- [ ]  Course: Compilers
+- [ ]  Course: Introduction to Natural Language Processing
 - [ ]  Project: Create a node module that will convert markdown to properly formatted html
 - [ ]  Project: Create an npm module that bootstraps a fullstack application, with Node.js on the backend, and the SPA library/framework of your choice on the frontend.
 Include a full test suite and comprehensive build processes.
 Publish it to NPM.
 - [ ]  Project: Complete all problems from all rounds of the [Google Code Jam 2016](https://code.google.com/codejam/contests.html) - scroll down to the appropriate section